 (ii) Seaborg’s group?

-b) Lawrencium (Lr) which has atomic number, Z = 103 and Berkelium (Bk) which has atomic number, Z = 97
+(i) Lawrencium (Lr) which has an atomic number, Z = 103 and Berkelium (Bk) which has an atomic number, Z = 97

 Q-8) Why do elements in the same group have similar physical and chemical properties?

 Ans.)
-The chemical and physical properties of any elements rely on the quantity of valence electrons.
-In periodic table elements are in same group are having same quantity of valence electrons.
-This is why elements present in the same group are having similar chemical and physical properties.
+The chemical and physical properties of elements rely on the number of valence electrons.
+In periodic table, elements present in the same group have the same number of valence electrons.
+Therefore, elements present in the same group have similar chemical and physical properties.